Concón National: History

+Professional football

 In 2023, the club reached the promotion to the third level of Chilean football after beating to Deportes Colchagua.

 In its first professional season, Concón finished in the 9th place of the 2024 Segunda División Profesional de Chile.
 Nevertheless, the club began the tournament with six consecutive defeats under the command of the young coach Agustín Parra, a former Santiago Wanderers player who asked to sign his former teammates Ezequiel Luna and Jefferson Castillo.
 After Parra's departure, the obtained its first professional victory in a 2–1 away victory over Deportes Rengo, a match that Concón won after a penalty score by Luna in the 90th minute.

 At Copa Chile level, the team had a remarkable performance in the round of 32 against Wanderers, to whom they lost by a hard-fought 5–3 at the Estadio Elías Figueroa Brander in Valparaíso.

 After finishing in the last positions of the first round of the 2024 league tournament, during the second round Concón achieved important results, such as its victories against Deportes Melipilla, Trasandino, or Lautaro de Buin, which finally left the team in 9th place.

 The 2025 season started with the signing of experienced players such as Rodrigo Gattas and Franco Ragusa, the latter having played in the 2013 South American U-20 Championship.
 By the other hand, the team managed the remodelation of its stadium.